1940 Glasgow Pollok by-election

 The 1940 Glasgow Pollok by-election was held on 30 April 1940 in the Glasgow Pollok constituency of the Parliament of the United Kingdom.
-The election was caused by the death of the previous MP, Sir John Gilmour.
+The by-election was caused by the death of the previous MP, Sir John Gilmour.

 As with other by-elections in the war period, the incumbent party was given a clear run by the other major parties.